dapias/ST1Ds/README.md

 corresponding to the number of simulations set.
 Then you can proceed to group in a single data structure the results of a whole group of simulations, to do that execute the file *analysis/lyapunovexponents.jl*.
 Finally you can group together the results of different groups of simulations by running the file *analysis/analysislyapunov.jl*.
-This script also generates three histograms corresponding to the distribution of frequencies of each exponent.
+This script also generates and saves three histograms corresponding to the distribution of frequencies of each exponent.

 ### Simulation 2